Using Language Models as Closed-Loop High-Level Planners for Robotics Applications: A Brief Overview and Benchmarks: Results

-We summarize our most important recommendation in one sentence: utilize closed-loop planners with warm-starting whenever possible, and choose a control horizon so that the system is sufficiently reactive for the task (but no need to replan as frequently as computation permits).
-Certain VLMs are more effective at symbolic planning for robotic applications than others, and the overall performance of the planner is heavily dependent on the VLM used in the planner.
+We summarize our most important recommendations: utilize closed-loop planners with warm-starting whenever possible, and choose a control horizon so that the system is sufficiently reactive for the task (but no need to replan as frequently as computation permits).
+Certain VLMs are more effective at high-level planning for robotic applications than others, and the overall performance of the planner is heavily dependent on the VLM used in the planner.
 However, we will not make a recommendation on which VLM to use, since the landscape of VLMs is under continuous development.